-The Compliance Committee, along with the Chief Compliance Officer is responsible for maintaining a Fraud, Waste, and Abuse Program (Fraud Program).
-The Fraud Program will be evaluated as an element of the Compliance Plan on an annual basis based on risks identified by the health care or regulatory agencies, and GCHP's pertinent experience.
+The Compliance Committee, along with the Chief Compliance Officer is responsible for maintaining an Anti-Fraud, Waste, and Abuse Program (Anit-Fraud Program).
+The Anit-Fraud Program will be evaluated as an element of the Compliance Plan on an annual basis based on risks identified by the health care or regulatory agencies, and GCHP's pertinent experience.